kirilledition/pykirill/documentation/development.md

 **Minor Version:**
 The minor version is incremented when:

 - New functionality is introduced, enhancing the capabilities of `pykirill`.
 - A deprecated option or feature is removed, ensuring the codebase remains clean and up-to-date.

 **Patch Version:**
 The patch version is incremented for:

 - Bug fixes, including behavior changes that resolve issues.
 - Small changes that do not introduce new functionality but improve stability or performance.

-### Versioning Scheme in Practice

-For example, a version `2024.1.0` indicates:
-- `2024`: The release was made in the year 2024.
-- `1`: This is the first minor update of the year, introducing new features or removing deprecated features.
-- `0`: There have been no patch updates for this minor version yet.

-A subsequent bug fix would update the version to `2024.1.1`, indicating the first patch for the first minor release of 2024.

 ## 🚀 Releasing